huggingface/blog/better-transformer.md

 For most of the NLP systems, padding tokens are exploited to perform batched processing and avoid computing attention scores on these tokens.
 Note that this concept is effective for NLP models and most audio models.
 For other modalities it depends on the variation in size of sequences being processed:  for example, images are chunked into the same amount of tokens for vision-based transformers, such as Visual Transformers (ViT).

 BetterTransformer exploits sparsity by simply avoiding unnecessary computation of padding tokens using [nested tensors](https://pytorch.org/tutorials/prototype/nestedtensor.html).
-This is particularly effective for larger input (large sequence length and large batch_size) and models can benefit from very significant speedups when the percentage of padding tokens is high.
+This is particularly effective for large input (large sequence length and large batch size) and models can benefit from very significant speedups when the percentage of padding tokens is high.

 | ![Figure](assets/116_bettertransformer/bt-padding.png) |
 |:--:|
 | <b> BetterTransformer takes advantage of variable-length sequence information:
-speedup  and efficiency for BetterTransformer fastpath execution and sparsity optimization using torch.nested_tensor scale as padding amount improves in a batch. </b>|
+speedup  and efficiency for BetterTransformer fastpath execution and sparsity optimization using torch.nested_tensor scale as padding amount improves in a batch.
+Link to the original image: https://pytorch.org/blog/PyTorch-1.13-release/ </b>|

 ## Expected Speedups

 The base speedup is very sensitive to the hardware you are using, for newest hardwares (NVIDIA A100, V100) the speedup is much more significant than older GPUs (NVIDIA T4, etc.).
-Note also that a  considerable speedup is also observed on CPU hardware, which makes the method in general faster than the native implementation on all possible hardwares.
+Note also that a considerable speedup is also observed on CPU hardware, which makes the method in general faster than the native implementation on the most used hardwares.
 Please check the tables below for more detailed numbers:

 ### Running `bert-large` in `float16` on `NVIDIA T4` GPU: